akamai/terraform-provider-akamai/docs/data-sources/export_configuration.md

 # akamai_appsec_export_configuration

-Use the akamai_appsec_export_configuration` data source to retrieve comprehensive details about a security configuration and version, including rate and security policies, rules, hostnames, and other settings.
+Use the `akamai_appsec_export_configuration` data source to retrieve comprehensive details about a security configuration version, including rate and security policies, rules, hostnames, and other settings.
 You can retrieve the entire set of information in JSON format, or a subset of the information in tabular format.

 ## Example Usage